awsdocs/aws-cdk-guide/v2/permissions.md

 ------

- In our example above, we've created a new `[PolicyStatement](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.aws_iam.PolicyStatement.html)` inline with the `[addToPolicy](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.aws_iam.Role.html#addwbrtowbrpolicystatement)` \(Python: `add_to_policy`\) call\.
+ In the preceding example, we've created a new `[PolicyStatement](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.aws_iam.PolicyStatement.html)` inline with the `[addToPolicy](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.aws_iam.Role.html#addwbrtowbrpolicystatement)` \(Python: `add_to_policy`\) call\.
 You can also pass in an existing policy statement or one you've modified\.
 The [PolicyStatement](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.aws_iam.PolicyStatement.html) object has [numerous methods](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.aws_iam.PolicyStatement.html#methods) for adding principals, resources, conditions, and actions\.

-If you're using a construct that requires a role to function correctly, you can either pass in an existing role when instantiating the construct object, or let the construct create a new role for you, trusting the appropriate service principal\.
+If you're using a construct that requires a role to function correctly, you can do one of the following:
++ Pass in an existing role when instantiating the construct object\.
++ Let the construct create a new role for you, trusting the appropriate service principal\.
 The following example uses such a construct: a CodeBuild project\.

 ------
 #### [ TypeScript ]